FixMyBerlin/radschnellweg8-lb-wn.de/README.md

 - Style: Same as above
   (Last folder "RS8" at the bottom of the folder list.)
 - Data and style match on "marker-color" property

+## Map Style Maptiler

+- 'RS8--' layers: all should be invisible per default except for: 'RS8--allsections-luecke-copy' and 'RS8--allsections' (Gesamtstrecke)